-Considered some of the best whitewater in North America, no other rafting trip offers the kind of explosive, continuous whitewater that Idaho's Lochsa River does.
+Considered some of the best whitewater in North America, no other rafting trip offers the kind of explosive, continuous whitewater that Idaho's Lochsa River offers.
 Trips, ranging from 1-3 days, are packed with whitewater thrills that will excite anyone seeking the ultimate adrenaline rush.

 Lochsa trips feature technical, fast, and high-volume water.
 This provides big holes and hydraulics, raft-smashing waves, and a lot of paddler-bashing thrills.
 Plus, the scenery in the Idaho wilderness is simply majestic.
 With natural beauty in abundance and our high-quality service and guides, our Lochsa rafting trips are some of the best whitewater runs in the world.

 You can join the ROW Adventure Center for a great whitewater experience on the Lochsa River by choosing a 2-3 day adventure, Super One-Day 30 mile trip, or our most popular, one-day 20 mile trip.

 So what are you waiting for?!
 The season is short, and spots fill up quickly...give us a call today and book a whitewater rafting trip of a lifetime!
 Contact us at 208-770-2517.

-- No other Lochsa company has more knowledgable guides ready to share their stories of the region's natural and cultural history.
+- No other Lochsa company has more knowledgeable guides ready to share their stories of the region's natural and cultural history.

 - Hands down, the best lunch on the river!

 - We are the longest-operating company on the Lochsa under the same ownership.

 - We are the FUN rafting company... why would you go with anyone else?